hdh112/FruitBot/README.md

 ## Target user
 Students & one-person households, to maintain physical/mental health
 * When living alone, one can easily become less aware of taking care of health, or easily feel lonely.
 * With _FruitBot_, you're not alone.
-Because it is there for you, you become aware that you have to eat good and be healthy :)
+Because it is there beside you, you become aware that you have to eat good and be healthy :)

 ## Features
 ### Informal tone